xnhunter/duzt_bot/README.md

 # UkrDUZT Bot
-The bot looks for teachers and students in an educational establishment.
+The bot looks for teachers and students in a predefined database.
+It was coded for educational purposes.

 Overview
 --------